Islamic fundamentalism in Iran: Basij

 Basij is a military fundamentalist network.
 In July 1999, Ezzat Ebrahim-Nejad was shot dead in a Tehran University dormitory by a member of Basij's military force.
 The event initiated a demonstration.
 In 2001, a member of the Basij, Saeed Asgar attempted to assassinate Saeed Hajjarian, a political advisor to Khatami.
 Asagar was arrested and sentenced to 15 years in prison, but was released after a short interval.
 HRW stated that the Basij belong to the "Parallel institutions" (nahad-e movazi), "the quasi-official organs of repression that have become increasingly open in crushing student protests, detaining activists, writers, and journalists in secret prisons, and threatening pro-democracy speakers and audiences at public events."
 Under the control of the Office of the Supreme Leader these groups operate arbitrary checkpoints around Tehran, while uniformed police refrain from confronting them.
 "Illegal prisons, which are outside of the oversight of the National Prisons Office, are sites where political prisoners are abused, intimidated, and tortured with impunity."
 On 8 March 2004 the Basij initiated a violent crackdown on activists celebrating International Women's Day in Tehran.
 On 13 November 2006 Tohid Ghaffarzadeh, a student at Islamic Azad University of Sabzevar, was murdered by a Basij member at the university.
 The murderer reportedly said that what he did was according to his religious beliefs.
 Tohid Ghaffarzadeh was talking to his girlfriend when he was approached and knifed by the Basij member.

 Theories of state based on divine legitimacy

 Various theories of state based on divine legitimacy were proposed by Iranian clerics.
 Four types of theocracies can be distinguished.
-Iin chronological order:
+In chronological order: